MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/production-how-to-reverse-output-posting.md

 ---
 # <a name="reverse-output-posting"></a>Reverse Output Posting

 There are times when output posting must be reversed.
-An example of this would be if a data entry error occurred and an incorrect amount of output is posted to a works order.
+An example of this would be if a data entry error occurred and an incorrect amount of output is posted to a production order.

 ## <a name="to-reverse-an-output-posting"></a>To reverse an output posting